alchemy18/EEVR/README.md

 More details about EEVR can be found on our website: https://melangelabiiitd.github.io/EEVR/.
 To download EEVR, please visit our website.

+# Citation

+EEVR is under peer-review.
+Citations would be available soon.

 # License

 This code is released under the MIT license.
 Please see the license file for details.